Click here to listen to a reading of this blog:

 Originally published on 10th October 2016 Last updated on 21st May 2019

-Travelling with a chronic illness can seem daunting.
-Especially if you also have specific dietary requirements and/or your medication isn’t conventional.
+Travelling with a health condition can seem daunting, especially if you also have specific dietary requirements and/or your medication isn’t conventional.

 1. Consider Your Medication

 Alternatively, I personally like to carry my thyroid medication in both my hand and hold luggage, in case either one goes missing or if it gets confiscated for any reason – even though this isn’t at all likely and has never happened to me!
-I’m just a worrier as I’m on NDT, an unconventional medicine.
+I’m just a worrier as I’m on NDT, a less conventional thyroid medicine.
 I take the exact amount I need for the duration of my trip in a pill organiser in my hand luggage, and then the exact same amount again but in the original packaging in my case.

 You may also need to take in to consideration any timezone differences, when it comes to taking your medication.
 If possible, try to stick to your usual schedule, as your body will be used to this, but talk to your doctor if you’re unsure.